ku-sldg/plih/_simple/5-Failure.md

 What is going on here is a simple form of *type inference*.
 If we treat `TNum` and `TBool` is the names of types, then `predict` is a function that returns the type of an expression that we will call `typeof`.
 It predicts what set - or *type* - an expression's associated value is in.

-The `typeof` function is simply another inteprpreter for the `ABE` language.  `typeof` takes an expression in `ABE` and evaluates it just like `eval`, except the values associated with `typeof` are `TNum` and `TBool`.
-Programs are just data strucutres and can be interpreted in many ways.  `typeof` is one such alternate interpretation.
+The `typeof` function is simply another interpreter for the `ABE` language.  `typeof` takes an expression in `ABE` and evaluates it just like `eval`, except the values associated with `typeof` are `TNum` and `TBool`.
+Programs are just data structures and can be interpreted in many ways.  `typeof` is one such alternate interpretation.

 ### Type Rules